T-Systems-MMS/icingaweb2-module-grafana/doc/03-module-configuration.md

 In Iframe mode you have the full power of Grafana features like mouse over tooltip.
 Pro: All features from Grafana enabled.
 Fast page rendering.
 Contra: Less secure, page refresh from Icingaweb2 will be distracting!
 Needs `auth.anonymous` enabled in Grafana.

+### accessmodedirect
+Controls how the graphs are fetched/delivered for/to the users which have the permission `grafana/directaccess`.
+It allows to use `proxy` or `indirectproxy` for a special group of users which have direct access to grafana from their webbrowsers.
+All other users without this permission will see the graphs configured via `accessmode`.
+Values can be either `proxy` or `indirectproxy` or not set to disable this feature.
+If activated, `iframe` or `direct` use the `host` and `protocol` form `publichost` and `publicprotocol`.

 ### ssl_verifypeer
 Only for `proxy` & `ìndirectproxy` modes.
 Verify the peer's SSL certificate.
 Defaults to `false`.